muathali/notes/docs/light/fcp.md

 If it is at all possible, shoot in the same frame rate that you want to deliver.
 For a "cinematic" look, you'll want to shoot at 24 or 25 frames per second (fps), although 29.97 fps is widely used too.

-Why these specific numbers?
-A video image is updated a certain number of times per second, and that number is different for TV signals in different parts of the world for historical reasons related to electricity.

-Here are some guidelines:

-- In 110–120 V countries, such as the US, Canada, and elsewhere, 29.97 fps is used.
-- In 240–250 V countries, such as most of Europe (including the UK), Australia, and New Zealand, 25 fps is used.
-- In the international world of feature films and high-quality TV, 24 fps is the norm, although 23.98 fps is often used as it makes for easier conversion to US TV standards.

-Does it matter which one you use if you're delivering online?
-Not much.
-But if you're delivering to TV or cinema, then it definitely matters, and you'll need to examine the delivery requirements carefully.

-You might also have to deal with interlaced delivery (1080i) rather than progressive (1080p), but interlaced video today is only requested for TV broadcasts.
-Shoot and deliver in progressive formats, unless the client explicitly asks for interlaced delivery

 It's also possible to record at moderately high frame rates, such as 50 or 60 fps, or even higher.
 While these frame rates do deliver smoother motion, most viewers find that videos shot in these modes look a little fake, unnatural, or cheap when played back at that speed, and so these higher frame rates are rarely seen outside of sports and gaming videos.
 Rather, these higher frame rates are more commonly used to give the option of slow motion, captured at a high speed, but played back at a slower speed

 If you record at 60 fps, you can then slow it down on the timeline, showing every frame you shot for a speed of 42% on a 25 fps timeline or 50% on a 30 fps timeline.
 This is referred to as Automatic Speed in FCP, and it's very handy.
 But this is just an option — footage shot at a moderately high frame rate doesn't have to be slowed down.
 It's entirely possible to use this footage in real time instead by skipping frames on playback.
-Many shooters use these moderately high frame rates for B-roll (explained soon) to give more options during editing
+Many shooters use these moderately high frame rates for B-roll to give more options during editing

-Be aware that as you increase the frame rate, especially to higher numbers, the camera has to work harder, and you may have to compromise resolution as a result.
-Check your camera because there's often a distinction between "regular" frame rates, up to 60 fps, and "high-speed" frame rates, which can go much higher at a lower resolution, lower quality, and/or without audio.
-Whatever frame rate you shoot at, you should be consistent.
-While it's quite easy to incorporate slow-motion footage shot at any speed, your regular footage should all use the same frame rate — probably 24, 25, or 30 fps.
-Mixing similar frame rates can cause visible stutters (due to skipped or duplicated frames) and it's something to avoid if at all possible

 ## Shutter Speed

-A separate but related issue is shutter speed, how many times per second an image is captured, which is expressed as a fraction of a second, such as 1/50 or 1/200.
 As a rule of thumb, to give your footage a natural motion blur, you should try to double your frame rate to determine the "ideal" shutter speed denominator:

 - 1/48 or 1/50 for 24 fps
 - 1/50 for 25 fps